Today's Articles

 The Washington Bee Newspaper is Published

 *The Washington Bee was founded on this date in 1882.
-It was a Washington, D.C.-based American weekly newspaper primarily catered to and read by Blacks.
+It was a Washington, D.C.-based American weekly newspaper primarily catering to and read by Blacks.

 Throughout almost all of its 40 years in publication, it was edited by Black lawyer-journalist William Calvin Chase.
-The Bee's publication history coincided with a two-generation period of American history during which the political roles of Blacks were sharply constrained by the politically reactionary Redeemers.
-Successful professional Blacks, such as editor Chase, faced constant political battles to hold on to the limited gains made in previous generations.
-Chase's editorials at first criticized accommodating Black leaders such as Booker T. Washington but later made peace with the influential Tuskegee leader.
+The Bee's publication history coincided with a two-generation period of American history during which the politically reactionary Redeemers sharply constrained the political roles of Blacks.
+Successful professional Black individuals, such as editor Chase, faced constant political battles to maintain the limited gains made in previous generations.
+Chase's editorials initially criticized accommodating Black leaders, such as Booker T. Washington, but later made peace with the influential Tuskegee leader.

 That was the year the Bee ceased publication, unable to survive the death of its editor in 1921.
 The Washington Bee was a six-column broadsheet typical of the newspapers of its day.
-In May 1886, the Bee was priced at five cents for a single issue, with a subscription costing $2.00 a year.
+In May 1886, the Bee was priced at five cents for a single issue, with a one-year subscription costing $2.00.

 Even though Black residents of Washington did not have a formal voice in national affairs, as the District of Columbia lacked congressional representation and votes in the presidential Electoral College, Chase and the Bee could speak out informally.
 The Library of Congress believes that the Bee was "one of the country's most influential African American newspapers."